 College student crushed between train, platform

-A young man was crushed to death when he fell into the gap between the platform and the train in Birampur upazila of Dinajpur this morning.
+A young man was crushed to death when he fell into the gap between the platform and the train at Birampur Railway Station in Dinajpur last morning.

 The victim, Golam Rabbani, 20, from Daudpur union of the district's Nawabganj upazila, was a first-year student at Joypurhat Government College.

-His cousin, Rakibul Islam, said, "Rabbani boarded the Panchagarh Express from Joypurhat Railway Station early in the morning to return home, reports our Dinajpur correspondent.
+His cousin, Rakibul Islam, said, "Rabbani boarded the Panchagarh Express from Joypurhat Railway Station early in the morning to return home.

 "He wanted to get off at Birampur Railway Station, where the Panchagarh Express does not make a stop.